 Given the recent unfavourable macroeconomic conditions in which the Group has been operating, additional stress-testing has been carried out on the Group's ability to continue in operation under extremely unfavourable operating conditions.
 While the assumptions we have applied in these scenarios are possible, they do not represent our view of the likely outturn.
-The Directors have also considered reverse stress-test scenarios including one in which we are unable to collect any rent for an extended period of time.
+The Directors have also considered reverse stress-test or cost or time overruns on the scheme.

+scenarios including one in which we are unable to collect any rent for an extended period of time.
 The results of these tests help to inform the Director's assessment of the viability of the Group.